Egg laying in the Mallee Looper moth

 Egg laying in the wild

-We also spent time wandering about at night observing where moths choose to ay their eggs in the wild.
+We also spent time wandering about at night observing where moths choose to lay their eggs in the wild.
 Thanks to Mark Hura and others, we recently discovered that Mallee Loopers like to lay their eggs in exposed locations like dead twigs at the top of trees.
 I was lucky to observe this female laying eggs.

 Mallee Looper moth laying eggs on an exposed twig.